 Plus, understanding group dynamics in new and intriguing ways like this can also help us reframe how we think about our interactions.
 This, in turn, makes them more meaningful.
 It’s a lovely perspective to adopt.

 It’s said that a rising tide lifts all boats– but gezelligheid is a state of being that lifts all moods.
-Practice it in your social interactions and you’ll feel lighter, more free from concern, and happier over time.
+Practice it in your social interactions and you’ll feel lighter, freer from concern, and happier over time.
 Your mind, body, and spirit will thank you.